stroiman/bs-mongodb/README.md

 This library is need-driven, I am adding bindings as I need them.
 If you add bindings to this, feel free to send me a pull request.

+## Future breaking change - be aware

+When I first created the `Collection.createIndex` function, I needed to pass options.
+But it didn't occur to me then, that the options should be options.
+So in a future version, the options will be passed as an optional argument.
+Currently there is a `Collection.createIndexNoOpts` for a no-options call.

 ## Handling Async code

 The mongo driver is inherently async, every result is either provided to a